GSA/ficam-federation/_plan/00_index.md

 ===============================

-Now that you're learned what Federation is, you may be asking yourself:
+For a basic overview of Federation concepts, please review _What is Federation?_ and watch the informative video, _How Federation Works_.

+Once these concepts become more clear, you can see that Federation is a real shift ub the way things have been done things in the past.
+So, you might be asking yourself:
 * Is Federation right for our agency?
-(It's a real shift from the way we've done things in the past.)
 * What are the advantages of Single Sign-on (SS)/Federated Sign-on (FSO) and third-party credentials?
-* Which other agencies are using Federation?
+* Which other agencies are using Federation and have they seen [add for PM: "operational and cost"?] benefits from it?
+* What are the challenges in transitioning to Federation?
+* What will it cost?
 * Is there a down side?

 ## Pros and Cons of Federation

-Federation offers significant advantages to federal agencies, but it's important to weigh the pros and cons based on your agency's needs:
+Federation offers significant advantages to federal agencies, but you'll need to weigh the pros and cons based on your agency's needs:
 * Agency mission
 * The level of your agency's interface with customers (few to many externally facing applications, few to many customers)
 * Benefits of streamlined (simplified) access to applications across government by increased productivity through reduced user authentication needs (many logins, mulitiple credentials for many applications)